 Dr. Lisa Nelson is a University of Massachusetts School of Medicine graduate and completed her residency and internship in family medicine at Boston Medical Center and South Boston Community Health Center.
 She has worked in private practice family medicine since 2005, and also serves on the faculty of the UMass Medical School and the University of New England College of Osteopathic Physicians.
-She has served as director of medical education at Kripalu Center for Yoga and Health and as medical director of The Nutrition Center.
+She is director of medical education at Kripalu Center for Yoga and Health and also serves as medical director of The Nutrition Center.
 Dr. Nelson integrates lifestyle approaches for prevention and treatment of chronic diseases through changes in diet, exercise, and stress management.
 She is also co-author of Yoga & Diabetes.

 Gina Nickels-Nelson is a licensed family nurse practitioner providing primary care to children and adolescents.
 After receiving her undergraduate nursing degree from Northern Michigan University, she earned her M.S. in nursing at the University of Rochester and her Doctor of Nursing Practice at The University of Texas at Tyler.
 She has specialized in pediatric emergency, asthma, and wellness care.